Join the Movement - Sign the Delay Manifesto đź“‘

 The second most important feature in TikTok is Parent Pairing.
 TikTok allows parents to “pair” their device with their child’s device in order to control privacy, searching, content, and more remotely from the parent device.

-If your child is under 16 but used an incorrect birthday in order to by-pass the controls above, then you can manually find parental controls here:
+If your child is under 16 but used an incorrect birthday in order to by-pass the controls above, then you can follow these steps:

-3. Opt out of personalized data– this prevents user data from being gathered.
+- Opt out of personalized data – this prevents user data from being gathered.
 And for a company being investigated for privacy violations that’s also based in China, it’s a good idea.

 But, please note, the Restricted Mode settings still allow mature content through.
 We received this message from a concerned mom:

-Bonus: Check “following” and “followers” from time to time – just a good idea for any child who isn’t at least 16 to ensure they’re sticking to your rules (see screen shot above).
+Bonus: Check “following” and “followers” from time to time – just a good idea for any child who isn’t at least 16 to ensure they’re sticking to your rules.

 What else do parents need to know about TikTok?